Property Investor Hub

 Does ownership structure matter?

-Its important to get professional advice from both your lawyer and accountant as everyone's situation is different and you'll want to consider both the legal and tax implications of each ownership structure.
+Not for the purpose of claiming interest.
+It’s important to get professional advice from both your lawyer and accountant as everyone's situation is different and you'll want to consider both the legal and tax implications of each ownership structure.

 Quick Example